 only suitablefor people who are not pregnant.

 - Oral contraceptives: Females may find that a contraceptive containing a small amount of estrogen helps improve cystic acne.
-Some doctors may combine this with a course of spironolactone.
+Some healthcare professionals may combine this with a course of spironolactone.

 Dermatologists can also inject acute cystic acne with steroid medications.